 How to Find the Best Video Platform

 In order to acquire the best online video platform for your company, you’ll first need to figure out what your needs and objectives are.
 Focus on what business problems you’re trying to solve by evaluating a new platform.

 After you’ve done an initial outline, check in with team leaders from other departments, including legal, IT, ops, finance, marketing, and sales, to ensure that strategies are aligned and that you’ve captured needs across the company.

 Whether you work in financial services, the tech industry, or other enterprise-level businesses, using an online video platform built specifically for business will make your video content more powerful, scalable, and secure.

 Identify What You Need from an Online Video Platform

 To identify your needs, it can be helpful to think about what problems you want to solve.
 Do you need a video platform that is more secure than YouTube?
-Are you looking for a tool that will allow employees to screen record on mobile and desktop?
+Are you looking for a tool that will allow employees to screen record from wherever they work?
 Do you need a platform that has mobile capabilities like an app?
 Are you in need of a full-service platform provider that offers training and support for your team?
 Will you require a platform that can integrate with other programs?
 And if there’s a very specialized requirement your company has, can the vendor build it for you?

 Think about what you require from a vendor and ask how they’ll support you once you’re live with the platform.